QuantEcon/lecture-source-jl/rst_files/more_julia/testing.rst

     after_success:
     - julia -e 'using Pkg; Pkg.add("Coverage"); using Coverage; Codecov.submit(process_folder())'

-This is telling Travis to build the project in Julia, on OSX and Linux, using Julia v1.0 and the latest ("nightly")
+This is telling Travis to build the project in Julia, on OSX and Linux, using Julia v1.1 and the latest development build ("nightly")

 It also says that if the nightly version doesn't work, that shouldn't register as a failure